oracle-livelabs/multicloud/wls-for-oke-wko/deploy-domain/deploy-domain.md

 * Deploy the WebLogic Domain to Kubernetes Cluster.

-## Task 1: Deploy the WebLogic Domain to the Oracle Kubernetes Cluster
+## Task 1: Deploy the WebLogic Domain to the WebLogic for OKE Stack [WLS for OKE]

 In this task, we deploy the Kubernetes custom resource for the WebLogic domain to Kubernetes Cluster.